-It’s Speedy Tuesday!
-Right before Baselworld 2013, we have one of OMEGA’s Baselworld 2012 Speedmaster models here on Fratellowatches: the Speedmaster Professional Apollo XVII 40th Anniversary limited edition.
+It’s Speedy Tuesday and we are featuring the watch dedicated to the Last Man on the Moon: the Speedmaster Professional Apollo XVII 40th Anniversary limited edition.
 This model was a bit frowned upon by Speedy purists during the introduction, but the 925 silver dial now seems to be accepted by many of them.

 Last Man On The Moon